Battle of Lagunillas: History

 In anticipation of Mendoza's invasion of their territory, the Mapuche organized their defense by gathering their forces in three places; the first was a pucará on the height of Andalicán five leagues south of Concepcion covering the approach down the coast to Arauco.
 The rest of their forces gathered near Millarapue and Tucapel.

 Mendoza's well-equipped army left Concepcion on 29 October to begin his campaign against the Mapuche and marched south to the mouth of the Bio-Bio River.
 There he camped and dispatched a small force five leagues upstream to cut wood and build rafts for a crossing.
 This was to draw the attention of the Mapuche while he made his real crossing using the boats of his fleet and special rafts constructed to carry his thousand horses quickly across the river.
 His deception was successful, and his whole army made an unopposed crossing at the river mouth.

-Once his army was successfully across, he advanced a league further south to some small shallow lakes at the foot of the wooded mountains of Araucanía's Nahuelbuta Range.
+Once his army was successfully across, he advanced a league further south to some small shallow lakes at the foot of the wooded mountains of Araucanía's Cordillera de Nahuelbuta.
 There he encamped while sending a small detachment of cavalry under Captain Reinoso to the south to reconnoiter his next day's march.
 When Reinoso's small force came in sight of the Mapuche force gathered on Andalicán, it was attacked by the Mapuche.
 Reinoso's force fell back before the advance of the Mapuche, attempting to delay them while he sent word back to Mendoza that the Mapuche were advancing on the army.
 Meanwhile, a pair of Spanish soldiers left camp without orders to gather some fruit in the nearby woods and discovered a large force of Mapuche waiting in ambush.
 One was killed but the other managed to escape and bring word to the camp of the proximity of their enemy.